NotYuSheng/FYP-Travel-Sensor/README.md

 When cloning this repository, please note that certain folders contain non-functioning components and may be excluded to save space.
 These folders include:

 - archive: Contains deprecated files.
-- 3d models: Contains 3D models associated with the project.
+- 3d Models: Contains 3D models associated with the project.
-- schematic: Contains schematic diagrams for electronics.
+- Schematic: Contains schematic diagrams for electronics.